 To find out more about our article creation and review process, check out our editorial guidelines.

 Is your Whirlpool Dryer stuck with Control Lock on?
-(This will mean it reads ‘Loc’ on the screen!)

 That’s the short version, but it may not be enough to unlock your dryer.
-If that’s the case, then be sure to read on.
-Below we’ve covered in detail how to cancel the Control Lock on a Whirlpool Dryer.
+Please read on to get back in control of your dryer.

 What Is Control Lock on a Whirlpool Dryer?

 Most modern dryers come with a control lock.
 The control lock feature can be found on nearly every model of Whirlpool dryer as well as dryers by other brands like Kenmore.